Jeff Hartwig: Biography

 Hartwig has received the Jim Thorpe Award as the best American field events athlete in 1998 and 1999.

-Jeff vaulted at Francis Howell High School (Weldon Spring, Missouri) and collegiately for Florissant Valley Community College and Arkansas State University.
+Hartwig vaulted at Francis Howell High School (Weldon Spring, Missouri) and collegiately for Florissant Valley Community College and Arkansas State University.
 He has trained under the tutelage of USATF Hall of Famer and former world record holder Earl Bell for a number of years.
 Hartwig has been hired as the pole vault coach for MICDS High School in St. Louis.

 Aside from vaulting Hartwig also had another passion, reptiles.
-For over 15 years Jeff has been raising reptiles - mostly boas and pythons, but also tortoises, monitors, iguanas, and caimans.
-Jeff's first snake was a Burmese python, which he "inherited" from another vaulter.
-It was 1992 when Jeff decided to give breeding a shot and was very successful in producing 23 baby pythons.
+For over 15 years Hartwig has been raising reptiles - mostly boas and pythons, but also tortoises, monitors, iguanas, and caimans.
+Hartwig's first snake was a Burmese python named "Fore", which was given to him by fellow pole vaulter Lane Lohr.
+It was 1992 when Hartwig decided to give breeding a shot and was very successful in producing 23 baby pythons.

-Hartwig and girlfriend Laura raise the snakes to sell to pet stores.
-Jeff has been known to have more than 100 snakes on the premises.
-None of the snakes that Jeff raises are venomous.
-In his freetime, Jeff also enjoys visiting zoos and giving presentations to local schools in his former hometown of Jonesboro, Arkansas.
-Jeff's coach Earl Bell has referred to him as a ‘modern-day Tarzan’.
+Hartwig raises the snakes to sell to pet stores.
+Hartwig has been known to have more than 100 snakes on the premises.
+None of the snakes that Hartwig raises are venomous.
+In his free time, Hartwig also enjoys visiting zoos and giving presentations to local schools in his former hometown of Jonesboro, Arkansas.
+Hartwig's coach Earl Bell has referred to him as a 'modern-day Tarzan'.

 Hartwig holds the current Masters Track and Field American Records in the M35 and M40 Pole Vault.